Pago Pago, American Samoa: Early American interest and unratified treaties (1839–1872)

+Internal conflicts and regional power struggles (1844–1883)

-In 1872, the chief of Pago Pago signed a treaty with the U.S., giving the American government considerable influence on the island.
-Later, also in 1872, German consul Theodore Weber arrived in Pago Pago soon after Richard W. Meade’s departure.
+Later, also in 1872, German consul Theodore Weber arrived in Pago Pago soon after Richard W. Meade's departure.
 He cautioned Mauga that the treaty with the Americans was not official and insisted that German interests in the harbor be safeguarded.

 On August 7, 1873, Colonel Albert Barnes Steinberger—an associate of President Ulysses S. Grant and representative of the Pacific Mail Steamship Company—arrived in Pago Pago.
-He found that High Chief Mauga already regarded himself as under U.S. protection by virtue of his treaty with Richard W. Meade, though its terms had been largely neglected.
+He found that High Chief Mauga already regarded himself as under US protection by virtue of his treaty with Richard W. Meade, though its terms had been largely neglected.
 No pilotage or watering facilities existed, and the buoys once placed by the USS Narragansett had long since drifted away.
 With the other members of the Treaty Board living 80 miles away in Apia, Mauga had been left unable to maintain the harbor on his own.
 Before moving on to Upolu, Steinberger insisted that at least Whale Rock, a hidden hazard to navigation, be properly marked with a buoy.

-Tutuila Island was acquired by the United States through a treaty in 1877.
-One year after the naval base was built at Pearl Harbor in 1887, the U.S. government established a naval station in Pago Pago.
-It was primarily used as a fueling station for both naval- and commercial ships.

 During the Tutuila War of 1877, all buildings in Pago Pago were destroyed.
 The war emerged during a tumultuous period, where Samoans were sharply divided over the future direction of their government.
-In response to the growing threat posed by the Puletua—a rising opposition faction—the Samoan leadership based in Apia sent Mamea to Washington, D.C. to negotiate an agreement with the U.S. While Mamea was abroad, the Puletua launched a rebellion, escalating the situation into full-scale war in Tutuila.
+In response to the growing threat posed by the Puletua—a rising opposition faction—the Samoan leadership based in Apia sent Mamea to Washington, DC to negotiate an agreement with the US While Mamea was abroad, the Puletua launched a rebellion, escalating the situation into full-scale war in Tutuila.
 To regain control, government forces stationed in Leone advanced toward Pago Pago, where the rebel leader Mauga was headquartered.
-The troops burned every building in Pago Pago and pursued Mauga along with several hundred followers to Aunu’u Island.
-The Puletua faction on Tutuila, led by the former U.S. Consul to Samoa, S. S. Foster, who had moved to Pago Pago after his dismissal, and Mauga, found Aunu’u incapable of supporting their forces.
+The troops burned every building in Pago Pago and pursued Mauga along with several hundred followers to Aunu'u Island.
+The Puletua faction on Tutuila, led by the former US Consul to Samoa, S. S. Foster, who had moved to Pago Pago after his dismissal, and Mauga, found Aunu'u incapable of supporting their forces.
 Consequently, they returned to Tutuila where they soon surrendered.